leapicard/DGINN/README.md

 ## 2/ Results extraction

 Another script called parseResults.py can also be found in the etc folder.

+The input file is composed of two tab-separated columns: the first one indicates the full path to the directories containing the positive selection results (the directory containing the subdirectories busted, bpp_site, paml_site, etc.), the second one the full path to the alignments on which those analyses were performed.

+Ex: /PATH/TO/GENENAME_sequences_filtered_longestORFs_mafft_mincov_prank_results_TIMESTAMP1/positive_selection_results_TIMESTAMP2 /PATH/TO/GENENAME_sequences_filtered_longestORFs_mafft_mincov_prank.best.fas

+The script will output 3 different files:
+1. a summary of results
+2. the percentages of coverage at each position of the alignment (NB: it is advised not to modify this file in any capacity to ensure proper visualization of the results)
+3. the likelihoods calculated by Bio++ (Bpp) and PAML codeml.

-It compiles all the results from DGINN found in the directories listed in the file passed as argument and outputs a summary of them.
-The output from this script can be used to generate figures similar to those exposed in the DGINN paper through the [Shiny app](https://rna-seq.shinyapps.io/DGINN_Pipeline_Visualization/)
+The different output files obtained with this script can be used to generate figures similar to those exposed in the DGINN paper through the [Shiny app](https://leapicard.shinyapps.io/DGINN-visualization/)

 ```
 python3 etc/parseResults.py -h
-usage: etc/parseResults.py [-h] [-v] -in <filename> [-o <path/to/directory>]
+usage: etc/parseResults.py [-h] [-v] -in <filename>
+                                      [-o <path/to/directory>]
+                                      [-pr <value>]

 This program outputs a summary of the results obtained through running DGINN
 on a list of genes of interest.

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --version         display etc/parseResults.py version number and exit
+  -v, --version         display /home/lea/Documents/DGINN/etc/parseResults.py
+                        version number and exit

 Mandatory input infos for running:
   -in <filename>, --inFile <filename>
                         List of all the directories containing the results
-                        from DGINN analyses on different genes.
+                        from DGINN analyses on different genes, and their
+                        corresponding alignments.

 Optional input infos (default values):
   -o <path/to/directory>, --outdir <path/to/directory>
+                        folder for analysis results (path - by default output
+                        file will be saved in the incoming directory)
+  -pr <value>, --postrate <value>
                         folder for analysis results (path - by default output
                         file will be saved in the incoming directory)